lg550055/graphql-test/README.md

 ### Install and run local, in-memory demo
 To install, ensure you have `Node.js` and `npm` installed.

-Then:
+Then execute steps 1 and 2 once to complete local setup:

 1. Initialize a Node.js project: `npm init -y`
 2. Install dependencies: `npm install apollo-server graphql`

+** If already exeuted steps 1 and 2 before, start here**
-3. Run the server: `node server-v0.js`
+3. Run the server:
+  - local version: `node server-v0.js`
+  - cloud MongoDB version: `node server.js`
 4. You can then access the GraphQL Playground at http://localhost:4000 to test (see *sample operations* below).